yanxon/yanxon.github.io/_featured_categories/post.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  In this menu, I will post about my personal development trainings that I’ve been through.
+  Here, I will post about my personal development trainings that I’ve been through.
 Personal development trainings include my favorite books, videos, workshops, seminars, conferences, and travels.

 # Setting `menu` will generate an entry in the sidebar for this tag.
 menu: true